About The Team

 MTC's mission is to eliminate suicidal thoughts and actions for HSPs around the world.

-She’s doing this by building an army of parents equipped with the support and accountability to rapidly transform their relationships with their children.
+I'm doing this by building an army of parents equipped with the support and accountability to rapidly transform their relationships with their children.

-She helps parents of highly sensitive children and teens eliminate the daily meltdown/shutdown cycle in as little as 8 weeks through MTC’s coaching programs.
+I help parents of highly sensitive children and teens eliminate the daily meltdown/shutdown cycle in as little as 8 weeks through MTC’s coaching programs.

 Autumn Brennan, LCPC